LinklayerAILab/docusaurus/website/docs/how-to-use/chrome-extension-setup.md

-# Chrome Extension User Guide
+# Plug-In  Guide

-A step-by-step guide to installing and using the LinkLayerAI Chrome extension.
+A step-by-step guide to installing and using the LinkLayerAI Plug-In.

 ### Step 1

-Click the LinkLayerAI extension icon in the top right corner of your browser, connect your wallet and log in.
+Click the LinkLayerAI Plug-In icon in the top right corner of your browser, connect your wallet and log in.
 ⚠️ Note: Please use a wallet address that holds Binance Alpha tokens.

 ![](https://cdn.linklayer.ai/uploads/pluginuse/1.png)